The

 Housing Prices

-Most people live in apartments, which generally cost $214,039.
-Rent is $1,360.
+Most people live in apartments, but homes generally cost around $290,000 on average.

-West Loop’s Best Restaurants:
+West Loop’s Best Restaurants

-• The Publican.
-This fine-dining restaurant specializes in aged ham and fish, but their lively salads rival the product of any animal.
+• The Publican: This fine-dining restaurant specializes in aged ham and fish, but their lively salads rival the product of any animal.

-• Green Street Smoked Meats.
-This “nationally acclaimed” BBQ place is pure Texas — exceptional BBQ in an easy-going atmosphere.
+• Green Street Smoked Meats: This “nationally acclaimed” BBQ place is pure Texas — exceptional BBQ in an easy-going atmosphere.

 Get Out and Discover New Neighborhoods